Why are Swim Nappies Important?

 There is a huge variety available on the market and, at first, it can be a little confusing trying to decide what is the best option to go for, understanding what will be the most reliable and which will be the most cost-effective, which is precisely why we are going to explain all of the ins and outs of swim nappies to help you to get to grips with them.

 Swim nappies have one main purpose: to prevent faecal matter from entering a pool.
 Many people do not initially realise that swim nappies do not actually hold urine but this is one thing that they are not designed for.

-The reason that they cannot be absorbent is because they would also soak up the water from the pool, therefore, making the nappy heavy, altering its shape and becoming a potential water safety issue as it will prevent your baby from moving effectively and may drag them down.
+The reason that they cannot be absorbent is that they would also soak up the water from the pool, therefore, making the nappy heavy, altering its shape, and becoming a potential water safety issue as it will prevent your baby from moving effectively and may drag them down.